Probing scalar field with generic extreme mass-ratio inspirals around Kerr black holes: Results

-In Fig.~\ref{fig:mismatch:a03}, we present mismatches $(\mathcal{M}(h^{q=0}, h^{q\neq0}))$ as functions of four intrinsic parameters MBH spin $a=0.3$.
+In Fig.~\ref{fig:mismatch:a03}, we present mismatches $\mathcal{M}(h^{q_s=0}, h^{q_s\neq0})$ as functions of four intrinsic parameters MBH spin $a=0.3$.
 The black dashed curves denote the contour lines for several mismatch values.
 In the top-left panel of Fig.~\ref{fig:mismatch:a03}, we consider the mismatch depending on the scalar charge and eccentricity $(q_s,e)$ for a fixed orbital inclination $x=0.3$.
 Under these settings of parameters, we find that more eccentric orbits can help us to distinguish the imprints of scalar charge with more pronounced results.
 The top-right panel shows the mismatch as a function of the orbital inclination and eccentricity $(x,e)$ for a fixed scalar charge $q_s=0.004$.
 From the top two panels, the increasing orbital inclination is useful to probe the effect of scalar charge using EMRI signals.
 Further, the distinguishable parameter region in the top-right panel is expanded to compare the case of the top-left panel, when the orbits become more inclined.
 Given that scalar charge carried by secondary in the EMRI dynamics, the masses of secondaries may have a significant influence on GW signal.
-Therefore, the bottom-left panel shows the mismatch as a function of binaries' masses $(\log_{10}(\mu/M_\odot), \log_{10}(M/M_\odot))$ with the initial eccentricity, inclination $(e=0.3,x=0.3)$ and scalar charge $q=0.005$.
+Therefore, the bottom-left panel shows the mismatch as a function of binaries' masses $(\log_{10}(\mu/M_\odot), \log_{10}(M/M_\odot))$ with the initial eccentricity, inclination $(e=0.3,x=0.3)$ and scalar charge $q_s=0.005$.
 We notice that the signal from EMRIs with the primary's mass $M\gsim10^{6.2}M_\odot$ can not be detected regardless of the masses of secondaries.
-Importantly, there is a part of the mass-ratio areas (MBH with a mass $M\lsim10^{6.2}M_\odot$ and mass-ratio $q\in[10^{-6},10^{-4}]$) where the effect of the scalar charge can be discerned by LISA, so we should be cautious of masses of binary systems when detecting the potential effects of the scalar charge from EMRIs in the future.
+Importantly, there is a part of the mass-ratio areas (MBH with a mass $M\lsim10^{6.2}M_\odot$ and mass-ratio $q\in[10^{-6},10^{-4}]$) where the effect of the scalar charge can be discerned by LISA, so we should be cautious of masses of binary systems as they can influence the relative magnitude of scalar-charge effects when comparing beyond-GR EMRI waveforms with their vacuum Kerr counterparts.
 In the bottom-right panel, we further investigate how the scalar charge and primary's mass $(q_s,\log_{10}(M/M_\odot))$ impacts the mismatch of two GW signals for initial eccentricity, inclination $(e=0.3,x=0.3)$ and a fixed smaller object's mass $\mu=10~M_\odot$.
 We notice that LISA can distinguish the effects of the scalar charge as small as a fraction of $q_s\sim2.5\times10^{-3}$.